actexxat/bookster/README.md

-A simple library app to keep track of books in your library using google's Books API.
+A simple library app to keep track of books in your library using google's Books API, Flask and sqlite3